Azad77/backup_hashnode/cl2wkw30h05ghu5nv9fxm3ffb.md

     def __str__(self):
         return self.choice_text
 ```

+In conclusion, this article provides a step-by-step guide on how to create models for a poll app with Django.
+By following the instructions provided, readers can create two models, Question and Choice, and add the necessary code to the polls/models.py file.
+They can also edit the PollProject/settings.py file to add the dotted path to the INSTALLED\_APPS setting and run a few commands to create the model tables in their database.
+By the end of the tutorial, readers will have a fully functional poll app that they can use for their own projects.

 If you find this content helpful, please consider [subscribing](https://www.youtube.com/channel/UCpbWlHEqBSnJb6i4UemXQpA?sub_confirmation=1) to my channel for future updates.